IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## What was your first development job and how you faced it?

 My first job was at a small web design agency, primarily building websites for local estate agents.
 This presented me with an opportunity to build my first commercial website using web standards and CSS for layout.
-I spoke about what happened next a few years ago, and you can <a class="link link--special" href="https://paulrobertlloyd.com/talks/aquent_gumnasium_uk_launch" target="_blank" rel="noopener">read the transcript here</a>.
+I spoke about what happened next a few years ago, and you can <a class="link link--special" href="https://paulrobertlloyd.com/talks/aquent_gumnasium_uk_launch" target="_blank" rel="noopener noreferrer">read the transcript here</a>.

 ## What was the most challenging project you ever faced and why?